djeada/Numpy-Tutorials/README.md

 <h1>Accessing elements </h1>

-The indices in NumPY arrays start with 0.
+The indices in NumPy arrays start with 0.
 The first element has index 0, the second index 1 and so on.

 ```Python
 import numpy as np